AbsoluteStratos/nobber-sit/README.md

 For the Github Workflow automation there are three items needed:

-- `GH_PAT`: Github personal access token for pushing to repo
+- `GH_PAT`: Github personal access token for this repo scope, with contents (read and write) permissions.
+This is needed so the update commits from the workflow will trigger the gh-pages pipelines.
 - `TWITCH_API_CLIENT_ID`: API client ID gotten from registering a [twitch app to the API](https://dev.twitch.tv/console/apps)
 - `TWITCH_API_CLIENT_SECRET`: API client ID gotten from registering a [twitch app to the API](https://dev.twitch.tv/console/apps)